NVIDIA-AI-Blueprints/aiq-research-assistant/README.md

 ## Security Considerations

-- **Prompt Injection Protection**: The AI-Q Research Assistant includes built-in security measures to prevent prompt injection attacks, including instruction override attempts, system prompt injection, credential extraction, command execution, SQL injection, XSS attacks, and code execution attempts.
-See the [Security Testing Guide](docs/security-testing.md) for details on testing these protections.
+- **Prompt Content Filtering**: The AI-Q Research Assistant includes input validation that detects and blocks user prompts containing suspicious text patterns (e.g., "ignore all instructions", "DROP TABLE", "eval()", etc.).
+This helps reduce the risk of prompt injection but does not provide protection against SQL injection, code execution, or XSS—those require proper security controls at the database, application, and output layers respectively.
+See [Prompt Content Filtering Tests](docs/security-testing.md) for basic testing examples.
 - The AI-Q Research Assistant Blueprint doesn't generate any code that may require sandboxing.
 - The AI-Q Research Assistant Blueprint is shared as a reference and is provided "as is".
 The security in the production environment is the responsibility of the end users deploying it.
 When deploying in a production environment, please have security experts review any potential risks and threats; define the trust boundaries, implement logging and monitoring capabilities, secure the communication channels, integrate AuthN & AuthZ with appropriate access controls, keep the deployment up to date, ensure the containers/source code are secure and free of known vulnerabilities.
 - A frontend that handles AuthN & AuthZ should be in place as missing AuthN & AuthZ could provide ungated access to customer models if directly exposed to e.g. the internet, resulting in either cost to the customer, resource exhaustion, or denial of service.